Ohio Precious Metal Dealer Bond: A Comprehensive Guide

 How Much Does the Ohio Precious Metal Dealer Bond Cost?

-The Ohio Precious Metal Dealer bond costs just $100 per year.
+The Ohio Precious Metal Dealer bond costs just $100 per year or $10 per year.

 Who is Required to Purchase the Bond?